-With a paracord, the sky’s the limit.
-Because they are strong, elastic and lightweight, there's literally a hundred situations where you can use it--- from everyday tasks to survival situations.
-Here are some of them:
+With a paracord bracelet, the sky’s the limit.
+Because it’s strong, elastic, and lightweight, there are literally a hundred situations where it can come in handy — from everyday tasks to survival situations.

 Practice Life-Saving Knots

-Build A Shelter
+Build a Shelter

-Paracords are extremely useful in making shelter.
+Paracord is extremely useful in making shelter.
 You can use it to lash pieces of wood and tarp together to build shelters like an A-frame or a basic lean-to.
 Paracords are essential in constructing tarp shelters.
 Find out more about tarp shelters in this article.

 Start a Fire